To book a meeting with Andrew, click here.

 Andrew is not just focused on solving your immediate legal problem.
 He is your senior legal counsel.
 He holds strong opinions, often divergent perspectives, and is prepared to challenge you.
 Andrew will commit to you over the long term, and not just when things work out well.
 He will also stand by you when things get really tough.

 Andrew holds Bachelor degrees in Commerce and Law from Adelaide University, as well as a Masters of Law (in Taxation and International Law) from Melbourne University.
 He is admitted to practice law in Australia and the United Kingdom and is admitted as a Notary Public in the Supreme Court of South Australia.

-Andrew is a Chartered Tax Adviser with the Taxation Institute of Australia (TIA), a Fellow (and a founding member of the Adelaide Chapter) of the Society of Trust & Estate Practitioners (STEP), and a member of the Law Societies of NSW and SA and is Admitted as a Notary Public in the Supreme Court of South Australia.
+Andrew is a Chartered Tax Adviser with the Taxation Institute of Australia (TIA), a Fellow (and a founding member of the Adelaide Chapter) of the Society of Trust & Estate Practitioners (STEP), a member of the Law Societies of NSW and SA and is Admitted as a Notary Public in the Supreme Court of South Australia.